Planning an Elegant Fine Dining Dinner

 6) You may want to make take-home favors.

-1) Seat yourself and your helper closest to the kitchen.
+1) Seat yourself and your helper (if you use one) closest to the kitchen.

 2) Use random seating or specify seating by placards.

 3) Consider placing shy people next to talkative people to keep the conversation going so that everyone will have a good time.

 Set The Mood

 1) Choose soft mellow background music not to interfere with conversations.

-2) Don’t forget to light the candles, make sure they are un-scented candles,
+them on the table, they last longer), make sure they are un-scented candles,

 that would ruin your beautifully planned dinner party!